 Here we present an observational study performed at a tea farm in Fujian Province, China that produces Eastern Beauty oolong when leafhopper herbivory is high enough in the late summer.
-We tracked leafhopper population density and tea shoot growth in tea fields and modeled these as potentially lagged responses to temperature and precipitation.
+We tracked leafhopper population density and tea shoot growth in tea fields and modeled their responses to recent temperature and precipitation.

 Materials and Methods